 “… of the three prior 2020 election-related cases filed in Georgia, Judge Batten was the judge in two of them, which he dismissed for “lack of standing.”
 Judge Steven Grimberg tossed the other case out also for “lack of standing.”
 No decision was ever rendered on the merits of those cases.
 What are the odds that a computer would randomly select Judge Batten in three out of the four election cases?”

-Wood’s Move to South Carolina to Rebuild the Republican Party
+South Carolina Asks Wood to Rebuild the Republican Party

 On Feb.
 1, after buying property and spending some time there last year, Lin Wood changed his legal residence from Georgia to South Carolina.
 Wood loves his new home and the loyal Patriots that are now his neighbors, who he says have “opened up their arms and embraced him.”
 When several members of the South Carolina GOP approached him and asked if he would be willing to run for Chairman of the SC Republican Party, he took the idea seriously, noting that South Carolina Republicans are “tired of the Lindsay Grahams and the people in office for money and power.”
 Wood said he agreed to run for the SC GOP Chair position, despite the “false accusations and efforts to harm him” currently in play in GA.